 As a personal injury attorney who has represented the families of employees killed or injured while working at coal mines, power plants, and chemical plants, I was saddened to hear on the news today that there were several injured while working at the Axiall Natrium chemical plant in WV.
-All of the 11 workers admitted to four area hospitals have been treated and released.
+All the 11 workers admitted to four area hospitals have been treated and released.

 NEW MARTINSVILLE, W.Va. –